What is a Baselayer?

 A baselayer is what you wear next to your skin, often as part of a layering system.
 Your ‘first line of defence’ normally against cold, but also applicable in the heat.

-Baselayers need technical functionality. warmth, but with breathability, ideally moisture wicking, so if you do sweat in cold weather (best avoided, “start cold”!) it doesn’t leave you wet and cold and vulnerable when you stop.
+Baselayers need technical functionality. warmth, but with breathability, ideally moisture managing, so if you do sweat in cold weather (best avoided, “start cold”!) it doesn’t leave you wet and cold and vulnerable when you stop.

 A layering system delivers temperature control and comfort; warmth gets trapped in the layers, which can then be removed if you’re working hard.
 Cellulosic fabrics, with lots of little micro pockets of air which get trapped and warm up next to your skin, are ideal.
 For example, wool, and also bamboo.